4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Excise Group Manager Responsibilities and Procedures

-3. Assigning Form 637 IMS case files to excise examiners and updating the IMS case file to Status 50, RA Compliance Review.
+1. Assigning IMS case files to examiners from the "GM Assignment Queue" and updating the IMS case file to Status 50 in IMS.

 Note:

-The Form 637 Registration Group Manager does not issue letters for excise group cases unless the determination is contested.
+The registration group manager does not issue letters for excise group cases unless the determination is contested.

-9. Prepare and issue Letter 5023, Change in Form 637 Registration Number, when applicable.
+6. Preparing and issuing Letter 5023, Change in Form 637 Registration Number, when applicable.

-10. Confirming the excise examiner prepared and faxed Form 2363, Master File Entity Change, to Centralized Case Processing on approved, as well as revoked registrations.
+7. Confirming the examiner prepared and faxed Form 2363, Master File Entity Change, to Centralized Case Processing on approved, as well as revoked registrations.

-11. Inputting, as warranted, the appropriate date for the Form 637 IMS case file follow-up compliance review.
+8. Inputting, as warranted, the appropriate date for the IMS case file follow-up compliance review.

-12. Updating the IMS case file to Status 90 (Complete) for approved, continued, denied, revoked or suspended registrations.
+9. Updating the IMS case file to Status 90 in IMS for approved, continued, denied, or revoked registrations.

-13. Updating the IMS case file to Status 70 (LT Review from Field) when a change in ownership occurs or when a contested denial or revocation case is appealed and the excise examiner recommends denying the appeal.
+10. Updating the IMS case file to Status 70 in IMS when a change in ownership occurs or when a contested denial or revocation case is appealed, and the examiner recommends denying the appeal.

-14. Ensuring all excise group compliance reviews are closed off ERCS (Status 90).
+3. Excise group compliance reviews are closed off ERCS.

-2. If the initial application contains a combination of recommendations, then the Group Manager will sign and issue all appropriate letters.
+3. If the initial application contains a combination of recommendations, then the group manager will sign and issue all appropriate letters.

-3. If the Group Manager elects to use an electronic signature, then a graphic digital signature must be used.
+4. If the group manager elects to use an electronic signature, then a graphic digital signature must be used.

 Excise Examiner Responsibilities and Procedures

-2. Form 637 reviews completed by the excise examiner must include a complete analysis of the applicant's or registrant’s business operations.
+2. Form 637 reviews completed by the examiner must include a complete analysis of the applicant's or registrant’s business operations.
 Refer to Exhibit 4.24.23-1 for more information regarding business operations and transactions flow.
-At a minimum, the review will consist of the following:
+At a minimum, the review must consist of:

 1. A plan on what to inspect.